ayocord-js/ayocord/Readme.md

 yarn add ayocord
 ```

-## Why I created this library?
+## Little bit history?

-I always write handlers for my bots and it was really boring and sometimes hard
+I always write handlers for my bots and it was really boring and sometimes hard <br>
-Also for Each command you must create many files
+For each commands you **must** create files <br>
+In python discord libraries we're using decorators for solving this problem <br>
+One class = one module (cog in python sleng), however I hate python and love TypeScript ecosystem but this way for creating discord bots I like and I decided to create this framework <br>
 ## Features

 - **Decorator Based Syntax** - use TypeScript decorators and class based way to write your discord bot